Why Bitter Gourd Leaves Turning Yellow?

 Planting and spacing

-• Begin by sowing the seeds in holes about ½ inch deep, and their space between then is 12 inches.
+• Begin by sowing the seeds in holes about ½ inch deep; the space between them is 12 inches.

 • Begin by sowing around two seeds in each hole.
 The seeds will begin to germinate in about 8 to 10 days.

-• But keep in mind that low and high temperatures and too dry and too wet soil can also slow down the process of germination.
+• But keep in mind that low and high temperatures and soil that is too dry and too wet can also slow down the process of germination.

-• These plants love to sprawl on growing, so make sure that they are grown on straw or plastic mulch as this will prevent them from resting on moist soil as this may lead to them rotting.
+• These plants love to sprawl while growing, so make sure they are grown on straw or plastic mulch, as this will prevent them from resting on moist soil, which may lead to rotting.

 Now that you have planted and germination has begun, you must take care of the pants even during the middle period, as this will avoid the problem of bitter gourd leaves turning yellow and bitter gourd turning yellow.